 5. Install The Vinyl Plank Flooring

-To install the vinyl planks, you need to pay attention to the tongue and groove locking mechanism.
-The locks between the planks need to slide into each other for the vinyl plank flooring to lock in place.
-You can use a rubber mallet to tap the vinyl planks tightly together.
-After installing the planks, you should leave the floor for at least a day before walking over it.
+While laying them, focus on the tongue and groove locking mechanism.
+The locks between planks must slide into each other for the planks to lock (stick in place).
+You can use a rubber mallet to tap them together.

-It’s very common to glue vinyl planks to floors to keep the planks in place but you don’t need to do this with vinyl plank flooring.
-This is because vinyl planks are designed with a tongue and groove interlocking mechanism that keeps the planks together without using glue.
+However, gluing is optional because the planks will stay in place regardless.
+This is because they are designed with a tongue and groove interlocking mechanism that keeps them together (in place) without glue.

 How Long Do Vinyl Planks Last On Concrete?

 Concrete vinyl planks last between 10-20 years.
 On average, properly-installed and maintained vinyl planks will last at least 15 years on concrete.